quotient-im/libQuotient/README.md

 libQuotient, assuming the library development files are installed.
 There's no documented procedure to use a preinstalled library with qmake; consider introducing a submodule in your source tree and build it along with the rest of the application for now.
-Patches to provide .prl files for qmake are welcome.
+Note also that qmake is considered for phase-out in Qt 6 so you should probably think of moving over to CMake eventually.

 Building with dynamic linkage are only tested on Linux at the moment and are a recommended way of linking your application with libQuotient on this platform.